Will Ferrell wins nation’s top humor prize in DC

 She introduced a clip of Ferrell playing Bush in “You’re Welcome, America: A Final Night with George W. Bush” on Broadway.
-Dressed in a flight suit under a banner that read “Mission Accomplished” in a mock Oval Office he explained how Morocco had sent a special unit of 2,000 trained monkeys to fight terrorism “and make children laugh.”
+Dressed in a flight suit under a banner that read “Mission Accomplished,” he explained how Morocco had sent a special unit of 2,000 trained monkeys to fight terrorism “and make children laugh.”

 “He got Democrats to pay and see and applaud George W. Bush,” she said.

-Conan O’Brien, Jack Black, Matthew Broderick, Ben Stiller and Billie Joe Armstrong from the rock band Green Day performed Sunday in Ferrell’s honor, joined by Molly Shannon, Tim Meadows and Andy Samberg from Ferrell’s “SNL” days.
+Conan O'Brien, Jack Black, Matthew Broderick, Ben Stiller and the rock band Green Day performed Sunday in Ferrell’s honor, joined by Molly Shannon, Tim Meadows and Andy Samberg from Ferrell’s “SNL” days.

-The show was taped for broadcast Oct.
+The show will be taped for broadcast Oct.
 31 on PBS stations nationwide.

 “Will Ferrell, did you notice how I changed it from `We Will Rock You?” he said.